 Yes!
 You can make bacon wrapped dates up to one day ahead.
 Tightly cover and store in the refrigerator until you're ready to bake and serve.

-Use thin bacon for these to ensure that it gets uniformly crisp.
-If you want to use thick bacon, I recommend pre-cooking it before wrapping the dates.
+Use a thin piece of bacon for these to ensure that it gets uniformly crisp.
+If you enjoy crispy bacon, but want to use a thick variety, I recommend pre-cooking it before wrapping the dates.
 See this post for directions on how to pre-cook bacon.

 How to Make Bacon Wrapped Dates

-Step 1: Pry open slit in a pitted date to reveal pocket.
+Pry open slit in a pitted date to reveal pocket.
 Fill pocket with 1 to 2 teaspoons creamy cheese, such as goat cheese, feta, or blue cheese.
-If desired, press almond or pecan into cheese and squeeze date edges to enclose stuffing.
+If desired, press nut into cheese and squeeze date edges to enclose stuffing.

-Step 2: Wrap stuffed date with 1/2 slice of thin bacon and secure with cocktail pick or toothpick.
+Wrap stuffed date with ½ slice of thin bacon and secure with cocktail pick or toothpick.
 Repeat with remaining dates.

-Step 3: Arrange dates on a rimmed baking sheet lined with parchment paper (or brushed lightly with oil).
-Bake at 374˚F for 15-20 minutes until bacon is crisp, turning dates after 10 minutes.
+Arrange dates on a rimmed baking sheet lined with parchment paper (or brushed lightly with oil).
+Bake at 375˚F for 15-20 minutes until bacon is crisp, turning dates after 10 minutes.
 Serve warm or at room temperature.

 Bacon Wrapped Dates

 - 3 ounces goat cheese or feta or blue cheese (recipe note #1)

 - 6 thin slices bacon (recipe note #3)